Create instances

 1. Create the instance

-Not all possible fields are shown in the basic API call below.
+Not all possible fields are shown in the following basic API call.
 For a prototype of a JSON request, see Settings.

 Also see the Instances:insert page.
 For information about instance settings, including valid values for regions, see Instance settings.
 For information about machine types, see Custom instance configurations.